charles-m-doan/global-alcohol-consumption/README.md

 # Global Alcohol Consumption

 An analysis of alcohol consumption across countries using R and statistical estimation techniques.
-This was a group project for STAT 3202 at The Ohio State University during the Spring Semester of 2019.
+This was a group project for STAT 3202 at The Ohio State University during the Spring Semester of 2019 assigned by professor David Dalpiaz.

-The original project description by the instructor can be seen <a href="https://daviddalpiaz.github.io/stat3202-sp19/project/proj-01/proj-01.html">here</a> with the page for our specific data set shown <a href="https://daviddalpiaz.github.io/stat3202-sp19/project/proj-01/proj-01-L.html">here</a>
+The original project description by the instructor can be seen <a href="https://daviddalpiaz.github.io/stat3202-sp19/project/proj-01/proj-01.html">here</a> with the page for our specific data set shown <a href="https://daviddalpiaz.github.io/stat3202-sp19/project/proj-01/proj-01-L.html">here</a>.

 ## Viewing The Markdown Report